scottleedavis/cozyish/README.md

 <img src="screenshot.png" width="700" />

 ### Concept
-* The crawler searches a site url for all png & jpg images and index's them against the api.
+* The crawler searches a site url for png & jpg images and indexes them.
-* The video node converts video streams to indexed jpg images.
+* The video app converts video streams to indexed jpg images.

 The images are then stored, analyzed, and classified.